Rogue tourists arrested as Hawaii tries to curb virus spread

 Yet the shutdown has devastated the islands' economy, which is hugely dependent on tourism.
 Since March 26, when Hawaii put the rules in place, about 5,000 visitors have arrived, compared to pre-pandemic times when about 30,000 came daily.

-That's left the state reeling — unemployment is estimated to be in the range of 25% to 35%.
+That's left the state with crushing unemployment, estimated to be in the range of 25% to 35%.
 Tourism industry officials say the hotel occupancy rate was down about 34% compared to March last year.
 More than 100 hotels have suspended operations and workers laid off from their jobs wait in long lines at food distribution sites.

 It makes those who ignore the rules especially offensive, said Honolulu City Councilmember Kym Pine, who wants travelers tracked via their cellphones or tested for the virus before boarding planes for Hawaii.